Find Grad Schools

 16 Yearly Graduations

 University of Florida comes in at #2 on our list of the most popular colleges offering master's degrees in wildlife, fish and wildlands science and management.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 16 people received their master's degree in wildlife, fish and wildlands science and management from UF.
-About 85% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+Of these students, 71% were women and 21% were members of underrepresented racial-ethnic groups.

 #3